 Founded in 2015, Berlin-based TwentyBN has raised $12.5 million, including a $10 million Series A in September.
 TwentyBN has built an in-house data factory for generating high-quality, labeled video clips to teach neural networks about the real world.
 At this time, the company isn’t using synthetic generation but actually employing crowdsourced workers to record short video clips for specific descriptions, such as a person doing a thumbs-down gesture.
 This “crowd acting” approach, as the company calls it, helps generate large amounts of densely labeled video training data at low cost.
 However, the German startup is starting to experiment with synthetic video datasets.
 For instance, it generated short video clips using the Unity game engine, which allowed its team to render more than 50,000 densely labeled videos.
 While the company’s crowd actors aren’t out of a job just yet, the experiment showed that “synthetic data can be a useful complement to real data.”

 Founded in 2017, New Yawk-based AI Reverie took in an undisclosed amount of Seed funding in May, which included Vulcan Capital, the multi-billion dollar investment arm of Microsoft co-founder Paul Allen, who passed away in October, so hopefully, the startup already cashed the check.
 (Too soon?)
-The young company builds photorealistic virtual worlds to closely mimic any real location for its clients, many of whom appear to be on an African safari, based on the video below:
+The young company builds photorealistic virtual worlds to closely mimic any real location for its clients, many of whom appear to be on an African safari.

 The virtual worlds replicate everything from weather to weather people, with fully annotated video.
 It’s like VR without the motion sickness.

 Update 04/15/2020: AI.Reverie has raised $5.6 million in funding to accelerate product development and increase hiring to match ramping demand.
 This brings the company’s total funding to $5.6 million to date.